-Incoming graduate student mail will be placed in an alphabetized unit found inside of 127 Reber Building.
-Please check your mail regularly.
-Mail will not be held indefinitely.
-The faculty and staff mailroom is located opposite Room 224 on the second floor of Reber Building.
+The faculty and staff mailroom is located in Room 235 on the second floor of Reber Building.
 First-class mail and inter-office mail for faculty and staff are sent from, or picked up in, the mailroom.
 The default mailing address for graduate students is 127 Reber Building.

 Do not use a department mailing address to receive personal items.
 The department is not responsible for loss or theft of any personal mail delivered for you to a department address.
+If you receive a package, you will be notified to come pick it up.